-- (a) District Manager approval required. - (1) The mine operator shall maintain a safety barrier of 300 feet in diameter around the Esther Clark 1H and 3H Gas Wells until the District Manager approves to proceed with mining. - (2) Prior to mining within the safety barrier around these wells, the mine operator shall provide to the District Manager a sworn affidavit or declaration executed by the company official who is in charge of health and safety at the mine stating that all mandatory procedures for cleaning out, preparing, and plugging each gas well have been completed.
-The affidavit or declaration must be accompanied by all logs, electronic or otherwise, described below in section (b) (7) and any other records the District Manager requires. - (3) This petition applies to all types of underground coal mining at the mine. - (b) The petitioner proposes to use the following mandatory procedures, when cleaning out and preparing the Ester plugging.
+- (a) The following shall require District Manager approval. - (1) The mine operator shall maintain a safety barrier of 300 feet in diameter around the Jones 2H and 3H gas wells until the District Manager approves to proceed with mining. - (2) Prior to mining within the safety barrier around these wells, the mine operator shall provide to the District Manager a sworn affidavit or declaration executed by the company official who is in charge of health and safety at the mine stating that all mandatory procedures in the PDO for cleaning out, preparing, and plugging each gas well have been completed.
+The affidavit or declaration shall be accompanied by all logs, electronic or otherwise, described in section (b)(7) and any other records the District Manager requires.

-Clark IH and 3H Gas Wells prior to

-(1) The mine operator shall test for gas emissions inside the hole before cleaning out, preparing, and plugging gas wells.
-The District Manager shall be contacted if the well is actively producing gas.

-(2) Since these wells are unconventional and greater than 4,000 feet in depth, a diligent effort shall be made to remove all the casing in the well and clean the well down to the original arrowset packer installed just above the "kick off point" in the well.
+- (3) This petition applies to all types of underground coal mining at the mine. - (b) The following mandatory procedures shall be followed when cleaning out and preparing the Jones 2H and 3H gas wells prior to plugging: - (1) The mine operator shall test for gas emissions inside the hole before cleaning out, preparing, and plugging gas wells.
+The District Manager shall be contacted if the well is actively producing gas. - (2) Since these wells are unconventional and greater than 4,000 feet in depth, a diligent effort shall be made to remove all the casing in the well and clean the well down to the original arrowset packer installed just above the "kick off point" in the well.
 The mine operator shall completely clean out the well from the surface to at least the same arrowset packer originally installed.
 The mine operator shall provide the District Manager with all information it possesses concerning the geological nature of the strata and the pressure of the well.
-The mine operator shall make a diligent effort to remove all material from the entire diameter of the well, wall to wall.

-(3) Since these wells are no longer producing and are being cleaned and prepared subject to this petition, the operator must attempt to remove all of the casing using a diligent effort, and comply with all other applicable provisions of the decision and order.

-(4) To make a diligent effort to remove the casing, the operator shall pull a minimum of 150% of casing string weight and/or have made at least three attempts to spear or overshot to grip the casing for the required minimum pull effort.
-The operator shall keep a record of these efforts, including casing length and weight, and make the record available for MSHA review.

-(5) Perforations or rips are required at least every 50 feet from 400 feet below the base of the Pittsburgh #8 coal seam up to 100 feet above the uppermost mineable coal seam.
-The mine operator must take appropriate steps to ensure that the annulus between the casing and the well walls are filled with expanding (minimum 0.5% expansion upon setting) cement and contain no voids.

-(6) Jet/sand cutting is one method for cut, ripping, or perforating casing with three or more strings of casing in the Pittsburgh #8 coal seam in preparation for mining.
+The mine operator shall make a diligent effort to remove all material from the entire diameter of the well, wall to wall. - (3) Since these wells are no longer producing and are being cleaned and prepared subject to the PDO, the operator must attempt to remove all of the casing using a diligent effort and comply with all other applicable provisions of the PDO. - (4) To make a diligent effort to remove the casing, the operator shall pull a minimum of 150 percent of the casing string weight and/or have made at least three attempts to spear the casing for the required minimum pull effort.
+The operator shall keep a record of these efforts, including casing length and weight, and make the record available for MSHA review. - (5) Perforations or rips are required at least every 50 feet from 400 feet below the base of the coal seam up to 100 feet above the uppermost mineable coal seam.
+The mine operator shall take appropriate steps to ensure that the annulus between the casing and the well walls are filled with expanding (minimum 0.5 percent expansion upon setting) cement and contain no voids. - (6) Jet/sand cutting is one method for cutting, ripping, or perforating the casing with three or more strings of casing in the coal seam in preparation for mining.
 This method uses compressed nitrogen gas and sand to cut the well casings.
-On active wells, cuts start at 200 feet above the bottom of the casing at 200 feet intervals, to 200 feet below the bottom of the Pittsburgh coal seam.
+On active wells, cuts start at 200 feet above the bottom of the casing at 200 feet intervals, to 200 feet below the bottom of the coal seam.